-The capabilities of a heart rate sensor extend far beyond counting the number of heart beats per minute.
-Many people don’t realize that wearable heart rate sensors, using PPG, have made significant advancements in recent years to the point of medical-grade accuracy for some use cases.
-In fact, some of the more advanced heart rate sensor technology is able to measure the PPG waveform with enough accuracy to detect atrial fibrillation, arrhythmia detection, and blood pressure, for example.
+The capabilities of a heart rate sensor extend far beyond counting the number of heartbeats per minute.
+Many people don’t realize that wearable heart rate sensors, using PPG technology, have made significant advancements in recent years to the point of medical-grade accuracy for some use cases.
+In fact, some of the more advanced heart rate sensor technology is able to measure the PPG waveform with enough accuracy to detect heartbeat atrial fibrillation, arrhythmia detection, and blood pressure, for example.

 What Can a Heart Rate Sensor Already Measure?

 As the technology of PPG heart rate sensors continues to improve so too does the level of accuracy.
-When a device measures a PPG waveform, there are numerous data sets being measured that extends far behind the number of beats per minute.
-Peak amplitude, the time between individual peaks known as R-R interval (RRi), the changes in frequency and the perfusion variation are just a few examples of what is being recorded.
+When a device measures a PPG waveform, there are numerous data sets being measured that extend far behind the number of heartbeats per minute.
+Peak amplitude, the time between individual peaks known as R-R interval (RRi), the changes in frequency, and the perfusion variation are just a few examples of what is being recorded.

 - VO2 Max: This is a measure of the maximum rate of oxygen consumption during incremental exercise and is a primary measure of changes to cardiovascular fitness.